prototyp3-dev/python-cartesi/README.md

     return True

 if __name__ == '__main__':
-    dapp.run()
+    app.run()
 ```

-For this DApp, if the data incoming from the Cartesi input is the equivalent to the JSON `{"op": "create-profile", "name": "John Doe"}`, router will match due to the presence of the `"op":"create-profile"` key-value pair, and the handler should generate a report containing the string "John Doe".
+For this App, if the data incoming from the Cartesi input is the equivalent to the JSON `{"op": "create-profile", "name": "John Doe"}`, router will match due to the presence of the `"op":"create-profile"` key-value pair, and the handler should generate a report containing the string "John Doe".

 ### ABI Router